lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

            436F6D706F73697465416C676F726974686D5369676E61747572657332303235

  Domain    Domain separator value for binding the signature to the
            Composite OID.
-See section on Domain Separators below.
+Additionally, the composite Domain is passed into the underlying ML-DSA primitive as the ctx.
+           Domain values are defined in the "Domain Separators" section below.

  HashOID   The DER Encoding of the Object Identifier of the
            PreHash algorithm (PH) which is passed into the function.